 - 1/2 cup of walnuts & raisins (optional)

 - Slice the pumpkin (or other squash, butternut squash is the sweetest, in my opinion) in half (from stem to bottom), take out the seeds (and make toasted seeds).

 - Roast the pumpkin for about 1 hour (at 350 degrees F), face down, in some water that covers the bottom of the dish.
 You can also steam the pumpkin.
 Alternatively, you can dry roast it by wrapping it in foil and placing it in the oven.
 That would also reduce the moisture in the puree.

 - Cool the pumpkin, peel the skin off, and puree it in a blender or food processor.

 - Preheat your oven to 350 degrees F.

-- Combine all the ingredients (in the order listed) in a bowl and blend well.
+- Combine all the dry ingredients in a bowl, blend well, and then add the wet ingredients and blend well.

-- Bake in a bread pan (I used a Pyrex glass dish, 5 inches x 9 inches) for 60 minutes or until the outside is very brown.
-The darker you go, the better it tastes (in my opinion).
-It might take a longer or a shorter amount of time depending on how moist your pumpkin puree is.
+- Bake in a bread pan (I used a Pyrex glass dish, 5 inches x 9 inches) for 45 minutes or until the outside is brown.
 When it’s done, a toothpick inserted in the middle will come out clean.